TRAVEL POST by AG Travel

 Because there is very little surface water in Southern Africa, mosquitos are not usually a problem – but we still recommend that you take precautionary prophylaxis during this period.

-The lack of water means that animals gather at whatever water sources remain in the parched landscape – especially water-dependant species such as elephants, buffaloes, wildebeest and zebras.
+The scarcity of water means that animals gather at whatever water sources remain in the parched landscape – especially water-dependant species such as elephants, buffaloes, wildebeest and zebras.
 And of course, the lions, leopards, wild dogs, cheetahs and hyenas are waiting for these easy meals, and this is a great time to see them in action as they target thirsty victims.
 This concentration of wildlife near water sources makes their movements more predictable, meaning that your guide will have an easier time finding them for you.
 Added to that is that many trees and shrubs have no leaves and grasses have dried up into stalks – so it’s a lot easier to see animals than during the lush rainy season.
 Some deciduous trees such as mopane start budding during October in anticipation of the first rains that are usually only a month away, and migrant birds have arrived and are starting to breed.

 The Mediterranean regions of Cape Town and the Garden Route are in early summer, but you can still expect some wet and cool weather in October.